DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/helm-app.md

 # Manage Helm applications

-The container management module supports interface-based management of Helm, including creating Helm instances using Helm templates, customizing Helm instance parameters, and managing the full lifecycle of Helm instances.
+The container management module supports interface-based management of Helm, including creating Helm instances using Helm charts, customizing Helm instance parameters, and managing the full lifecycle of Helm instances.

 This section will take [cert-manager](https://cert-manager.io/docs/) as an example to introduce how to create and manage Helm applications through the container management interface.